openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _function-access:

--  The scope of a name declared immediately inside the body of a function, or a method declaration is the body of that declaration from the point of declaration and up to the end of the body (*method* or *function scope*).
+-  The scope of a name declared immediately inside the body of a function or a method declaration is the body of that declaration from the point of declaration and up to the end of the body (*method* or *function scope*).
    This scope is also applied to function or method parameter names.